UVA-DSA/MTRSAP/readme.md

 1. The experiments are performed over the [JIGSAWS dataset](https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/).
 The original dataset does not contain the transcirptions for "surgical state variables".
 To run the experiments, please download the [COMPASS dataset](https://github.com/UVA-DSA/COMPASS/tree/main) which includes JIGSAWS data with additional annotations, and place the `Datasets` forlder within this repository.

 2. The spatio-temporal features extracted from video files should be obtained from the authors, [Spatial Features](https://github.com/colincsl/TemporalConvolutionalNetworks/tree/master).
 After obtaining the spatial features from the original authors, please place them inside this repository.
 Make sure the folder containing the data is named `SpatialCNN`.
+The train/test splits specifications can also be obtained from [this git repository](https://github.com/colincsl/TemporalConvolutionalNetworks/tree/master/splits).
+Download the splits folder, and place it inside the `SpatialCNN` folder, next to the data folder.

 3. To run the data preprocessing scripts, recognition and prediction pipelines you also need the video features extracted by a ResNet50 backbone, and instrument segmentation masks.
 Please contact us to obtain these features (cjh9fw@virginia.edu, ydq9ag@virginia.edu).
 After obtaining these, place them inside this repository with the original folder names.